trampgeek/moodle-filter_ace_inline/README.md

 rate by any given Moodle user as this limits the potential for abuse by any student.

-The only plugin setting provided directly by this plugin rather than the CodeRunner web service allow an administrator to change the default button name for ace-interactive-code elements (default name: *Try it!*).
+There are two plugin administrator setting provided directly by this plugin:

+  1. The default button name for ace-interactive-code elements can be changed from its default name: *Try it!* (or whatever was set by the language settings for non-English users) to anything else.
+  2. The administrator can set whether to use the Ace editor's light theme or dark theme by default (although individual filter instances can override this with the data-dark-theme-mode option).
+There is also an option to use the dark theme 'sometimes', meaning whenever the browser's 'prefers-color-scheme:dark' media query returns a match.
+This may change with browser, operating system or time of day.

 ## Demo/test